Azure/blobxfer/docs/10-cli-usage.md

 recursively uploaded or downloaded.
 * `--remote-path` is the remote Azure path.
 This path must contain the Blob container or File share at the begining, e.g., `mycontainer/vdir`
+* `--restore-file-lmt` will set the last access and modified times of a downloaded file to the modified time set in Azure storage.
+This option can only be applied to download operations.
 * `--resume-file` specifies the resume database to write to or read from.
 Resume files should be specific for a session.
 * `--show-config` will show the configuration for the execution.
 Use caution